Mercedes Narcisse: 2009 City Council campaign

 In June 2008, with Councilman Lew Fidler prospectively term-limited in 2009, Narcisse announced her campaign for the 46th district of the New York City Council.
 The election was expected to be a contest between Narcisse and former Assemblyman Frank Seddio, who had once been Narcisse's political ally and was the godfather to one of her children.
 However, in October 2008, Mayor Michael Bloomberg and the City Council agreed to extend the city's term limits law, allowing Fidler to run for a third term; Seddio and Narcisse both chose to discontinue their campaigns.

 2012 and 2013 City Council campaigns

-When Fidler ran for the 17th district of the New York State Senate in a 2012 special election, both Narcisse and Seddio prepared for another run for his City Council seat.
-Fidler lost the special election by 12 votes, however, and thus remained in the 46th district seat until his final term ended.
+When Fidler ran for the 27th district of the New York State Senate in a 2012 special election, both Narcisse and Seddio prepared for another run for his City Council seat.
+Fidler lost the special election to Republican David Storobin by 13 votes, however, and thus remained in the 46th district seat until his final term ended.
 Narcisse continued running for the soon-to-be open seat, but Seddio halted his campaign, and Narcisse instead faced Assemblyman Alan Maisel, a Seddio ally.
 Although Maisel was white and the 46th district was plurality-Black, Narcisse could not overcome Maisel's name recognition and connections, and lost 60-40%.